 Even though I don’t fancy going out in the cold to dig my plot at the moment, I’m certainly starting to feel a buzz of excitement about getting stuck into tackling my new garden next spring.
 This is the perfect time of year to draw up some designs and start dreaming about what could be achieved.
 Good ol’ hubby drew out the garden to scale for me so that I could start doodling and planning during long winter evenings, giving me the perfect excuse to trawl the internet for ideas.
 If you too have a tiny garden and would like some ideas to make the most of the space you have, look no further, because that’s what today’s blog post is all about…

 Let’s start with planning out your plot.
 If you’ve got trees or borders that you want to work around, add them to your garden drawing and then let your imagination run wild with the rest of the space.
 What hard landscaping do you want to include?
 Do you need walls or fences?
 Access points or paths?
 And if you want to be planting a veggie patch in your garden, where will it fit in best?
 I’d like to grow-my-own salad, herbs and vegetables just as I did in my previous home, so I expect we’ll be making some more raised beds like we did below.
 If you need a lawn for the kids to play on make sure that’s included in the design but remember that it doesn’t have to be a rectangle of grass.
 What about a sweep of lush green lawn with country-cottage style flowering borders instead?
 I’m hoping to create a circular lawn in the centre of my garden to turn it into a separate ‘room’ within the space.
 I’ve found so many design ideas for small gardens online, so have a look around and get pinning your dream plot.
-By the way, even if you only have a tiny space to play with, you can always add a vertical garden like the one below – don’t let lack of space stop you!
+By the way, even if you only have a tiny space to play with, you can always add a vertical garden – don’t let lack of space stop you!

 When you’re working with a small garden, the plants and trees you decide to include in the design are key.
 Anything too big will overshadow the garden, and I mean literally too – big branches and tall hedges will block out the sunlight and create a shaded spot rather than a sun trap.
 I’ve done my research and found this list of 33 best trees for small gardens, so it IS possible to add some dappled shade without throwing out the scale of a small garden.